Telegram secretly plans 'Gram' cryptocurrency

 Telegram has already repeatedly clashed with Russian authorities over its strong encryption and it is officially blocked in the country.

-Encrypted messaging apps like Telegram are preferred around the world by a wide variety of people trying to avoid surveillance by the authorities - from Islamic State jihadists and drug dealers to human rights activists and journalists.
+Encrypted messaging apps like Telegram are preferred around the world by a wide variety of people trying to avoid surveillance by authorities - from militants of the Islamic State in Iraq and Syria and drug dealers to human rights activists and journalists.

 Messaging services such as Telegram, Facebook or WhatsApp have much to gain from their own cryptocurrencies.